 A victim might experience one or more of these conditions after being involved in a motor vehicle collision.

 Like a whiplash injury, a TMJ injury should resolve over time with conservative treatment.
 That might involve use of ibuprofen for jaw and muscle pain, eating soft foods, massage, stretching exercises and avoiding excessive chewing.
 If the condition doesn’t resolve with conservative therapy at home, dental or orthodontic treatment could be in order.
 That’s when it’s time to see a qualified dentist or an orthodontist.
 With more serious TMJ injuries, arthroscopic outpatient surgery with recovery time of about a week might be required.
 In a small minority of severe TMJ injuries, a hospital admission and surgical joint replacement could be necessary.

 A TMJ injury might not manifest itself immediately after a car accident.
 Without direct trauma, it might be ignored by both the injured person and the opposing insurer until such time as all other injuries have resolved, and the TMJ condition persists.
 Along with an skilled car accident lawyer Memphis TN relies on who understands the mechanics of a TMJ injury, a dental professional who can diagnose and treat the injury is critical to bringing and proving a TMJ injury claim in any court of law.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into auto accident cases.
+Thanks to our friends and contributors from Patterson Bray for their insight into auto accident cases.